kunjgit/GameZone/Games/Matching_pair/README.md

 - **Interactive Gameplay:** Flip cards to reveal their images and try to find matching pairs.
 - **Scoring System:** Earn points for each successful match.
-- **Countdown Timer:** Complete the game within the allotted time to win.
+- **Countdown Timer:** Complete the game within the allotted time to win.(FutureScope)
-- **Chatbot Assistance:** Ask the chatbot for hints if you're stuck.
 - **Responsive Design:** The game is optimized for both desktop and mobile devices.
 - **Dark Theme:** The game features a modern dark theme for a comfortable playing experience.

-## Instructions

 ### Objective

-Match all pairs of cards within the allotted time.
+Match all pairs of cards .

 ### How to Play